Upgrading CDH 4

 - If you are upgrading a cluster that is part of a production system, be sure to plan ahead.
 As with any operational work, be sure to reserve a maintenance window with enough extra time allotted in case of complications.
 The Hadoop upgrade process is well understood, but it is best to be cautious.
 For production clusters, Cloudera recommends allocating up to a full day maintenance window to perform the upgrade, depending on the number of hosts, the amount of experience you have with Hadoop and Linux, and the particular hardware you are using.

-- To avoid lots of alerts during the upgrade process, you can enable Maintenance Mode on your cluster before you start the upgrade.
-Be sure to exit Maintenance Mode when you have finished the upgrade in order to re-enable Cloudera Manager alerts.
+- To avoid lots of alerts during the upgrade process, you can enable maintenance mode on your cluster before you start the upgrade.
+This will stop email alerts and SNMP traps from being sent, but will not stop checks and configuration validations from being made.
+Be sure to exit maintenance mode when you have finished the upgrade in order to re-enable Cloudera Manager alerts.

-- Impala - If you have CDH 4.1.x with a beta version of Cloudera Impala installed, and you plan to upgrade to CDH 4.2 or later, you must also upgrade Impala from the beta version to version 1.0 or later.
+- Impala - If you have CDH 4.1.x with Cloudera Impala installed, and you plan to upgrade to CDH 4.2 or later, you must also upgrade Impala to version 1.2.1 or later.
 With a parcel installation you can download and activate both parcels before you proceed to restart the cluster.
 You will need to change the remote parcel repo URL to point to the location of the released product as described in the upgrade procedures referenced below.

 - HBase - In CDH 4.1.x, an HBase table could have an owner that had full administrative permissions on the table.
 The owner construct was removed as of CDH 4.2.0, and the code now relies exclusively on entries in the ACL table.
 Since table owners do not have an entry in this table, their permissions are removed on upgrade from CDH 4.1.x to CDH 4.2.0 or later.
 If you are upgrading from CDH 4.1.x to CDH 4.2 or later, and using HBase, you must add permissions for HBase owner users to the HBase ACL table before you perform the upgrade.
 See the Known Issues in the CDH 4 Release Notes, specifically the item "Must explicitly add permissions for owner users before upgrading from 4.1.x" in the Known Issues in Apache HBase section.